carrieamy/docs/api-doc.md

 # GENERATING RECOMMENDATIONS

-In order to generate a recommendation two api endpoints play instrumental role in doing so.
-The items POST and the match sets GET calls.
-The match sets api call is the endpoint that actually generates the recommendation however, one must provide an `item_id` of the sample item for which the recommendation will be generated.
-Since in most cases the request to the FINDMINE servers is generated from the client side and that `item_id` is unknown to the client a second api call can be used to object the id in question.
-By invoking the items POST call a client is telling FINDMINE to please identify the item in question, by providing parameters describing the item, and items POST will return back the `item_id` of the product.
+Two FINDMINE API endpoints are needed in order to generate a recommendation for a particular item: the items POST and the match sets GET calls.
+The match sets API call is the endpoint that actually generates the recommendation for a particular item.
+However, one must provide a FINDMINE `item_id` of the item for which the recommendation will be generated.
+Since, in most cases, the request to the FINDMINE servers is generated from the client side and that FINDMINE `item_id` is unknown to the client, a second API call can be used to obtain the id in question.

+By invoking the items POST call, a client is telling FINDMINE to identify the item in question, by providing parameters describing the item.
+Items POST will then return the `item_id` of the product.

 The way items POST is designed is to always return an `item_id`.
 What that means in practice is that if items POST was not able to identify the product whose information was provided, items POST will then create a new record for a new item in the FINDMINE system and return a new `item_id` value in the form of a `Location` HTTP header.

 ## Item Identification
 ```http
 POST /api/v1/items
 ```

-This request identifies the product that the recommendation will be based upon.
-The request ensure that the "sample" product of the recommendation has been previously ingested into the FINDMINE system and has been processed.
-To do so, the endpoint will accept information about the product from the user, process it to conform the provided information to the FINDMINE standards, and finally return a `Localtion` header pointing to the api endpoint where this item can be examined and manipulated.
+This request identifies the item that the recommendation will be based upon.
+The request ensures that the item of the recommendation has been previously ingested into the FINDMINE system and has been processed.
+To do so, the endpoint will accept information about the item from the user, and process it so that it conforms to FINDMINE standards.
+Finally, the endpoint returns a `Location` header pointing to the API endpoint where this item can be examined and manipulated.
 This endpoint will always return a `Location` header with the `item_id` integer, assuming the request was successful.

-> This call is a syncronous call and will block for a few seconds if the item cannot be identifies quickly and requires the recording a new item and machine learning for processing the provided parameters.
-In order to ensure one's system does not block, use some version of a promise or future objects to attach a callback for when this call is complete.
+> This call is a synchronous call and will block for a few seconds if the item cannot be identified quickly and requires the recording of a new item and machine learning for processing the provided parameters.
+In order to ensure that one's system does not block, use some version of a promise or future objects to attach a callback for when this call is completed.

 ##### Sample Request
 ```http